 The cuisine of Dominican Republic combines influences from Spain and Africa, along with indigenous Taino cuisine.
 In some parts of Dominican Republic, you will also taste Middle Eastern cuisine inspiration.

-A traditional breakfast meal in Dominican Republic would consist of fried eggs, fried cheese and salami.
+A traditional breakfast meal in the Dominican Republic would consist of fried eggs, fried cheese and salami.
 Meanwhile, lunch is the most important meal in the Dominican Republic (adapted from the Spanish cuisine).
-A traditional lunch meal would consist of rice, meat and some red beans.
-Salad is often served along with the meal.
+A traditional lunch meal would consist of rice, meat, and some red beans.
+A salad is often served along with the meal.